By Barrie Smith

 While simply being an English-speaking TEFL teacher in a French community can sometimes be enough to land work, give yourself the best chance possible by investing in a TEFL training course before travelling across.
 With this in your CV, you’ll find it much easier to open discourse with employers and begin a new chapter in your career.

-Article written by Barrie Smith – previously lived and taught English in France and currently writes for Ferry to France – helping to plan your route and find you the best prices when travelling to France.
+Article written by Barrie Smith – previously lived and taught English in France.